chromium/chromium/testing/buildbot/README.md

      `'experiment_percentage': 100` line to the test's definition in the pyl files here.
      ([Example.](https://chromium.googlesource.com/chromium/src/+/79ed7956/testing/buildbot/test_suite_exceptions.pyl#888))
-1. After about one day's worth of builds have passed, examine the results of the the test on the affected post-submit builders.
-If they're green with little to no flakes, it can be promoted out of experimental.
+1. After a few day's worth of builds have passed, examine the results of the the test on the affected post-submit builders.
+If they're green with near-zero flakes in all recent runs, it can be promoted out of experimental.
    If there's more than a handful of flakes (e.g. 1 or more per day), then the test needs to be de-flaked before moving on.
 Once that's done, it can then be moved out of experimental and you can proceed to the next step.
 1. After a sufficient amount of time (suggest 2 weeks), examine the results of the test on the affected post-submit builders to determine the amount of regressions they're catching.
 Note: unless the new test is providing unique